bismuthfoundation/BismuthRPC/RPCServer/Commands.md

 * getnewaddress  -  (account)  -  Returns a new bitcoin address for receiving payments.
 If (account) is specified payments received with the address will be credited to (account).

+* backupwallet  -  (destination)  -  Safely copies wallet.dat to destination, which can be a directory or a path with filename.

 ## Working on